TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 9/Joshua 9.3.md

 ---

-But when the inhabitants of Gibeon heard what Joshua had done unto Jericho and to Ai,
+But when the inhabitants of Gibeon heard what Joshua had done to Jericho and to Ai,